rs-station/reciprocalspaceship/README.md

 ## Documentation

 For more details on the use of `reciprocalspaceship`, check out our [documentation](https://hekstra-lab.github.io/reciprocalspaceship).

+## Reference

+We have a pre-print describing the library on [bioRxiv](https://www.biorxiv.org/content/10.1101/2021.02.03.429617v1).